hylang/hy/docs/tutorial.rst

 actually lists of lists.
-(If you're familiar with Python lists, imagine the entire same structure as above but with square brackets instead, any you'll be able to see the structure above as both a program and a datastructure.)
+(If you're familiar with Python lists, imagine the entire same structure as above but with square brackets instead, any you'll be able to see the structure above as both a program and a data structure.)
 This is easier to understand with more examples, so let's write a simple Python program, test it, and then show the equivalent Hy program::